casey/just/README.md

 ```

 The value of `long` may be omitted, in which case the option defaults to the
 name of the parameter.
-With the following justfile, `bar` maybe passed with
+With the following justfile, `bar` may be passed with
 `--bar`:

 ```just